 Due to the difficulties of studying elasmobranch abundance in the wild, different techniques had to be invented in order to address different ecological questions.
 One of these techniques is the Baited Remote Underwater Video (BRUV).
 This shark study method has been used in numerous studies around the world and has been shown very successful.

-Interns with Indo Ocean Project are crucial to successful BRUV deployments, retrievals, and analysis.
+Divemaster and research interns with Indo Ocean Project are crucial to successful BRUV deployments, retrievals, and analysis.
 It takes a team to get everything done in the limited time available to us.
 As a member of the research team you must be ready to work efficiently together in a fast paced environment to unsure a success.

 About The Internship

-- Shark Ecology Workshop – It’s all about Sharks!
+- Shark Conservation Workshop – It’s all about Sharks!
 The attributes that make them unique, the threats they face, marine policy and the changes that can be made to help save these incredible animals.

 - Manta Ray Conservation Workshop – It’s all about Mantas!
 The attributes that make them unique, their fascinating behaviours, the threats they face, marine policy and the changes that can be made to help save these incredible animals.

-- Mangrove Workshop – Mangroves are arguably the most diverse and important habitats on the planet.
+- Mangrove Conservation Workshop – Mangroves are arguably the most diverse and important habitats on the planet.
 They are a nursery to most reef fish, creatures, and corals and provide essential support to other near by marine and land ecosystems.
 They are also one of the best “Carbon Sinks”!
 In essence, mangroves is natures answer to climate change , and contribute towards the global reduction of greenhouse gas emissions.
 In this workshop learn more about mangrove conservation and restoration and take an active roll in maintaining and building our mangrove nursery.

-- Briefings & Assisting Dives/Courses Workshop – Learn how to give fun, thorough boat and dive briefings, with the opportunity to practice and fine tune in the classroom before giving them to customers.
+- Briefings & Assisting Dives/Courses Workshop – Learn how to give fun, thorough boat briefings, with the opportunity to practice and fine tune in the classroom before giving them to customers.
 Also understand how to behave and help when assisting one of our experienced divemasters or instructors with customers and students.

 - Rescue & O2 Workshop – We revisit the rescue scenario of locating, surfacing and assisting an unconscious diver in the classroom, together going through the steps required as part of a team rescue.
 We also revisit the practice of CPR with the aid of a mannequin and how to setup and administer O2 to accident victims.
 All in preparation for the Divemaster Rescue Scenario.

-Topics and practical workshops include:
+Topics and practical Assesments / Scenarios include:

-- The role and characteristics of the PADI Divemaster
+- The role and characteristics of the Divemaster

 - Supervising dive activities and assisting with student divers